-For entering parameters into the transmitter a HART modem can be used, e.g. HART/USB converter offered by Pyropress.
-The converter will interoperate with the Raport 2 software in Windows 7/10 operating systems or the equivalent software from a different source that accepts DDL or DTM libraries.
+For entering parameters into the transmitter a HART modem can be used, e.g. HART/USB converter by Pyropress Ltd The converter may interoperate with Raport 2 by Pyropress Ltd under the control of Windows 7/10 operating systems or the software by a different company accepting DDL or DTM libraries.

-The converter may also be operated using the Mobile Configurator that can be installed on smartphones with Android system and connected using wireless communications.
+The converter may also be operated using Pyropress Mobile Configurator installed on smartphones with Android system and connected using wireless communications.